maithanh1307/Icecream-website/README.md

                     docker compose -p finalweb up -d
         Note:  -p: project name
                -d: run in the background

+	Note: 	- You should use the docker desktop application to check the logs of the containers and see if it is running or not.
+		- If the logs of both backends show 'error db' then you should download or rebuild the backend and now you will see the db connected.

 + Step 4: All containers will be started

 + Step 5: Then, opening the browser and entering the url is: